-Both actors are softly presenting themselves and their dilemma in a storyline that would be very easy to overact.
-Charlie Condou, in particular, has gone from strength to strength I think.
-He started as Sean’s boyfriend, very nice but kind of bland without any edges written into him, to a strong character, still very nice but with his edges and layers now showing.
+The actors are softly presenting themselves and their dilemma in a storyline that would be very easy to overact.
+Charlie Condou, in particular, has gone from strength to strength, I think.
+He started as Sean’s boyfriend, very nice but kind of bland without any edges written into him, to a strong character.
+He’s still very nice but his edges and layers now show.
 I don’t think that Marcus is going to decide he’s straight and run off with Maria – I hope not anyway.
 But I think it’s good that he is showing us the complicated depths of the human psyche.

 Departing executive producer Phil Collinson has created some of the best Corrie storylines about sexuality and ‘alternative lifestyles’.
 I hope that the ground he has opened up continues to be explored.

 * I googled fag hag to see if this term was still known and if I’d be offending anyone by using it.
 Yes to the first and probably not to the second, it seems.
-In the course of that, I found a reference to a book Straight women/gay men: A special relationship
+In the course of that, I found a 1980 book by John Malone that sounds interesting.
+Text link goes to Amazon.ca for Straight women/gay men: A special relationship.
+Enjoy.